Waqo-Dida-Godana/airbnb-clone-project/README.md

 # 🏡 Airbnb Clone Project

 This is a **full-stack clone** of the Airbnb platform.
-It allows users to browse properties, get full details, and complete bookings.
+It allows users to browse properties, view detailed property information, and complete bookings through a simple checkout flow.
-This repo houses the frontend, backend, database design, and deployment plans.
+The project covers frontend development, backend APIs, database design, and deployment.

 ---